Business Email Confidentiality and Trust

 The reason for your forwarding is key.
 You can avoid any loss of trust or concern by not being lazy and just forwarding.
 Instead, take the information provided and then extrapolate it and pass it on — in your own words.

-Never underestimate how losing trust is exponentially easier than it is to earn it the first place.
+Never underestimate how losing trust is exponentially easier than it is to earn it in the first place.